 Nothing matches the pride you feel in your clean, well-maintained boat.
-Not to mention the longevity benefits.
-Here are some tips and easy procedures to perform regularly.
+Keeping your rig looking and performing like new has longevity benefits, too.
+Here are some tips and easy procedures you should perform regularly to help protect and preserve your baby.